Public Writing for Authors

-In my first novel, Entanglement, the hero (Timmy) and heroine (Greta) end up working together in a niche company owned by the hero, called Pacific Production Lighting.
-Pac Lighting owns hundreds of stage lights, thousands of meters of cable, multiple lighting control boards, meters and meters of truss (along with the motors to hang the truss from event spaces), and more.
-When Greta, the heroine, first enters Pac Lighting’s warehouse, she’s awestruck by the huge space and the huge amount of gear.
+In my first novel, Entanglement (which came out in 2015), the hero (Timmy) and heroine (Greta) end up working together in a niche company owned by the hero, called Pacific Production Lighting.
+Pac Lighting owns hundreds of stage lights, thousands of meters of cable, many lighting control boards, hundres of meters of truss (along with the motors to hang the truss from event spaces), and more.
+When Greta, the heroine, first enters Pac Lighting’s warehouse, she’s awestruck by the huge space and the amount of gear.

-At readings, audience members often ask me how on earth I know so much about such a unique business.
-I seem to know an awful lot about the lights and cable and such.
-Did I just do a lot of research?
-Sort of.
-My husband owns a company very similar to Timmy’s, which he formed way back in the early 2000s.
+At readings, audience members often asked me how on earth I knew so much about such a unique business.
+I seemed to know an awful lot about the lights and cable and such.
+How much research did I do? they asked.
+My answer: I did only a little—My husband owns a company very similar to Timmy’s, which he formed way back in the early 2000s.

-To create Timmy’s company, I just used a preexisting database in my head (and in my husband’s head), put the company on the West Coast instead the East Coast, and voila, Pac Lighting was born.
-That’s how you use your expertise in your fiction.
+To create Timmy’s company, I just used a preexisting database in my head (and in my husband’s head), put the company on the West Coast instead the East Coast, and Pac Lighting was born.
+As novelists know, that’s how you use your pre-existing expertise in your fiction.

 Step 1.
 Make a list of your expertise.

-I’m going to go out on a skinny limb and guess that all of you have either professions or hobbies that you are super knowledgable about.
+I’m going to go out on a skinny limb and guess that you have either a profession or a hobby that you are super knowledgable about.
 You have vast amounts of information in your brain about niche subjects.
 That’s because everyone has something that she is really geeky about.
 You’re a carpentry geek.
 A pottery geek.
+A backyard farming geek.
 A knitting geek.
-A backyard farming geek.
-A bitcoin geek.

 You need to start by making a list of the things that you are geeky about.
 Here are some questions to get you started: